Crudeerz/atari_spaceinvaders_iths/README.md

 ```

 ## Download the repo and play with the code
+If you want to test and play around with the code, follow the steps below to get it up and running

 - Clone this repo
 - Use pip/pipenv to install requirements (preferably pipenv)